 - If the expenses outweigh the income, work together to trim expenses until the numbers agree.

-- If at all possible, your children’s college budget should include a savings strategy; and encourage your kids to make regular deposits into a savings account for future expenditures (such as a car, an apartment or student loans).
+- If at all possible, your student’s college budget should include a savings strategy; and encourage your student to make regular deposits into a savings account for future expenditures (such as a car, an apartment or student loans).

 The Fundamentals of Using Plastic

-ATM Card – Most banks now provide an ATM (Automated Teller Machine) card with a checking or savings account, which allows your children to withdraw money anytime and get an instant printed record of the transaction.
+ATM Card – Most banks now provide an ATM (Automated Teller Machine) card with a checking or savings account, which allows you to withdraw money anytime and get an instant printed record of the transaction.
 Stress the importance of keeping track of all withdrawals, as well as any transaction fees, to avoid overdrawing the account.
 Access to this account is restricted by a Personal Identification Number (PIN) provided to the account holder.
-To protect the account, tell your children not to share the PIN or carry the number with the ATM card.
+To protect the account, tell them not to share the PIN or carry the number with the ATM card.

-Credit Cards – Your children should understand that unlike a debit card, using a credit card means that the card issuer has loaned them the money to make a purchase.
-The issuer will in turn send monthly statements listing the charges that have been made during the billing cycle.
+Credit Cards – Your student should understand that unlike a debit card, using a credit card means that the card issuer has loaned them the money to make a purchase.
+The issuer will, in turn, send monthly statements listing the charges that have been made during the billing cycle.
 Warn students to carefully track how much is being charged to avoid overspending.
-Used properly, credit cards offer convenience, cash protection, world-wide acceptance by merchants for purchases and a hedge against emergencies.
+Used properly, credit cards offer convenience, cash protection, worldwide acceptance by merchants for purchases and a hedge against emergencies.

-When you and your children discuss the option of a credit card, talk about a general philosophy for responsible use.
-You might want to make sure your children understand the following principles:
+When you and your student discuss the option of a credit card, talk about a general philosophy for responsible use.
+You might want to make sure your student understands the following principles:

-- Just paying the minimum payment due means that they are not reducing the amount owed because of interest charges added; and
+- Just paying the minimum payment due means that they are not reducing the amount owed because of interest charges added.

 - It is important that students notify card issuers when they move so that account statements are delivered promptly to the correct address to avoid additional fees and interest payments.

-- A grace period before finance charges are incurred; and
+- A grace period before finance charges are incurred.

 - Other benefits, such as free gas or extended warranties on purchases.